adriancooney/ndo/README.md

 # ndo
 ### Generator based CSS animation library
 ndo is a CSS animation library that uses the latest ES6 features such as Promises and Generators for quickly prototyping animations.
 This unforuntately comes at a cost, it currently only works in the latest stable version of Chrome. ndo is a more of an experiment and shouldn't be used in production if your target market is anything besides Chrome.
+See `examples/` for some example demos.

 ### Design choices
 * Exposes 17 globals, all prefixed with "n", each of which can be accessed on the `ndo` object.